chihab/ngx-access/README.md

 * No more endless "ngIf statements" in your components
 * Define your access control as logical expressions
-* Not need to add useless accesses for your Route/Layout components
+* No need to add useless accesses for your Route/Layout components
 * Centralize your access control configuration
 * Document your application access control policy
 * Provide your own reactive strategy to verify if the user has a given access